Spectre (2015 film): Plot

 Bond offers to protect White's daughter Madeleine Swann, a psychiatrist who possesses knowledge about "L'Américain".
 White commits suicide.
-Bond finds Swann, who is reluctant to trust him until Hinx and his forces abduct her.
-Bond rescues Swann, earning him her trust.
-Q reveals Le Chiffre, Dominic Greene and Raoul Silva as agents of Oberhauser's organisation, which Swann reveals is named Spectre.
-Swann takes Bond to L'Américain, a hotel in Tangier, where a secret room directs them to Oberhauser's base in the Sahara.
+Bond finds Madeleine, who is reluctant to trust him until Hinx and his forces abduct her.
+Bond rescues Madeleine, earning him her trust.
+Q reveals Le Chiffre, (Note: As depicted in Casino Royale (2006)) Dominic Greene, and Raoul Silva as agents of Oberhauser's organisation, which Madeleine reveals is named Spectre.
+Madeleine takes Bond to L'Américain, a hotel in Tangier, where a secret room directs them to Oberhauser's base in the Sahara.
 Hinx ambushes them en route to the base, but they fight him off and defeat him.
-Arriving at the base, Bond and Swann confront Oberhauser, who reveals Spectre's involvement in the Joint Intelligence Service and the Nine Eyes programme.
+Arriving at the base, Bond and Madeleine confront Oberhauser, who reveals Spectre's involvement in the Joint Intelligence Service and the Nine Eyes programme.

 C, complicit in Spectre's scheme, plans to give Spectre unrestricted access to intelligence gathered by Nine Eyes.
-After showing Swann a distressing recording of her father's suicide, Oberhauser subjects Bond to neurosurgical torture: he discusses his shared past with Bond to Swann, revealing that they became adoptive brothers after Bond's parents died.
+After showing Madeleine a distressing recording of her father's suicide, Oberhauser subjects Bond to neurosurgical torture: he shares the discussion with Bond to Madeleine, revealing that they became adoptive brothers after Bond's parents died.
 Believing that his father loved Bond more than him, Oberhauser killed him and staged his death as well.
 Since then, he founded Spectre intending to target Bond and adopted the name Ernst Stavro Blofeld.
-Bond and Swann break free, stun Blofeld with an explosive wristwatch, and destroy the base before fleeing to London to prevent Nine Eyes from going online.
+Bond and Madeleine break free, stun Blofeld with an explosive wristwatch, and destroy the base before fleeing to London to prevent Nine Eyes from going online.

-In London, Bond, Swann, M, Q, Bill Tanner and Moneypenny gather to arrest C, but Swann and Bond are separately abducted by Spectre operatives, while the others proceed with the plan.
-After Q stops Nine Eyes from going online, a fatal struggle between M and C results in C's death.
-Bond is taken to the ruins of the old MI6 building, scheduled for demolition after Silva's bombing, (Note: As depicted in Skyfall (2012)) where Swann is held captive.
-Blofeld, who survived the Sahara base's destruction with heavy scarring to his face, gives Bond a three-minute ultimatum to abandon Swann or attempt a rescue and risk death.
-Bond finds Swann and they escape as the building collapses.
+In London, Bond, Madeleine, M, Q, Bill Tanner and Moneypenny gather to arrest C, but Madeleine and Bond are separately abducted by Spectre operatives, while the others proceed with the plan.
+After Q stops Nine Eyes from going online, a struggle between M and C results in C's death.
+Bond is taken to the ruins of the old MI6 building, scheduled for demolition after Silva's bombing, (Note: As depicted in Skyfall (2012)) where Madeleine is held captive.
+Blofeld, who survived the Sahara base's destruction with heavy scarring to his face, gives Bond a three-minute ultimatum to abandon Madeleine or attempt a rescue and risk death.
+Bond finds a bound and gagged Madeleine, and they escape as the building collapses.
 Bond shoots down Blofeld's helicopter, which crashes onto Westminster Bridge.
-Blofeld survives and is arrested by M. Later, Bond receives his restored Aston Martin DB5 from Q and drives off with Swann.
+Blofeld survives and is arrested by M. Later, Bond receives his restored Aston Martin DB5 from Q and drives off with Madeleine.